 All the Grade 7 pupils participate in a broad-based leadership programme, as Servant Leaders.

-Throughout the year their leadership skills are developed through various training processes, which include their annual Grade Outdoor Education experence.
-They are given an opportunity to serve through Class Leadership; responsibilities for the Harvest Pantry, Absentees, Media, Front Gate and Break duties.
+Throughout the year their leadership skills are developed through various training processes, which include their annual Grade Outdoor Education experience.
+They are given an opportunity to serve through Class Leadership; responsibilities for late comers, line duties, absentees, Media, front gate and break duties.

 Further leadership opportunities are afforded them in Mini Chapel (Assembly) when they lead the worship through reading and prayer.
 Weekly awards are also handed out to the other pupils in the school.

 Each class embarks on at least one outing per term, which may vary in nature and purpose.